LurieChildrensBioinformatics/introR/content/material/Day1.md

 ## Load in data

-<a href="../../penguins.xlsx">Download excel file here</a>
+<a href="../penguins.xlsx" target="_blank">Download excel file here</a>

 > **Exercise 8**
 >
-> Load in the penguins.xlsx file using the Environments window
+> Load in the penguins.xlsx file using the Environments window.
 > How would you load this data using code?
 >